-Last Channel: When controlling a cable, satellite or HDTV set-top box or a TV, press this button to return to the previous station or channel.
+Last Channel: When controlling the tuner; a cable, satellite or HDTV settop box; or a TV, press this button to return to the previous station or channel.
+For Internet Radio, this is only available to toggle between stations previously saved as presets.